 We, the people, need to make our expectations clear to candidates for Congress and state legislatures.
-The Populist Platform does that (with references to specific legislation that has already been introduced into Congress when possible).
-We encourage concerned citizens to ask candidates for office in their state and congressional district if they promise to support the legislation included in The Populist Platform.
+The People’s Platform does that (with references to specific legislation that has already been introduced into Congress when possible).
+We encourage concerned citizens to ask candidates for Congress if they promise to support the legislation included in The People’s Platform.
 Let them know that our support for them is contingent upon their support for legislation that expresses our will – the will of the people.

 We strongly encourage current members of Congress and state legislatures to actively support legislation from our platform that has been introduced into one or both houses of Congress or state legislatures and to draft and introduce legislation called for in our platform that has not yet been introduced.

 Government by the People is a non-partisan organization.
 Polls indicate that the proposals included in The People’s Platform enjoy overwhelming support among Democratic voters and independent voters, as well as roughly half of Republican voters on most of the issues.
 The legislation included in The People’s Platform has been introduced and cosponsored by both Democratic members of Congress and by one very popular independent (Senator Bernie Sanders).
 No Republicans have signed on as cosponsors yet.
 We hope that will change.
 We also expect that some other independent and minor party candidates will support some, or all, of the legislation included in The People’s Platform.

 To be successful, a movement must be broad-based and inclusive.
 We invite candidates and supporters from all parties to join our campaign.
 We will be begin by working largely within and through the Democratic Party, hoping to reform the party, neutralize, or minimize corporate influence within the party, and make the Democratic Party the party of the people it claims to be.
 However, we have been reaching out to members of other parties and independents from the outset and will continue to do so.